nicbell/EmVeeAye/readme.md

 ## 🏄🏽 Usage

 State is a data class.
-Intents, actions are sealed classes.
-The view Model receives intents and transforms them to actions.
-Actions are used to update the state via a reducer function `(state, action) -> new state`.
+Intents and Actions are sealed classes.
+The View Model receives an Intent and transforms it into an Action.
+The Actions is used to update the state via a reducer function `(state, action) -> new state`.

 ```kotlin